UPPMAX/programming_formalisms/docs/emails/welcome_email.md

   help you get ready for the course
 - `[course start data]` the course starts at 9:00 sharp

-We will use the same zoom metting and password through out the course
+We will use the same Zoom room and password through out the course